nekromoth/cpu/README.md

 		jmp loop
 ---

-### Constants
+### CONSTANTS
-Constants exist only in the assembler source-code.
+Constants prefixed by a PERCENT(%) followed by a SPACE( ) exist only in assembler source-code.
 They act as a absolute-addresses or immediate value when assembled (and used).
 Exessive bits are cut of to fit the destination.

-		% <identifier> <integer-literal>
+		% <identifier> <int-literal>

 		% VAR20bits 0xF00FF
-		set r0, VAR20bits 		# r0 will be 0x00FF / NOT 0xF00FF !!
+		set r0, VAR20bits 		# r0 will be 0x00FF   NOT 0xF00FF !!
 ---

-### Data-directives
+### DATA DIRECTIVES
 Data-directives prefixed by a DOLLAR-SIGN($) followed by a SPACE( ), allocate data (literals) in file-memory.
 The end of the data-directive will be indicated trough either a COMMENT or a NEWLINE.